The good news is you have options! Let Health Estimates teach you the options that affects your health “Literally”.

 Medicare Part A is for hospitalization.
 Medicare Part B is for medical insurance.
 Medicare Part C is also called Medicare Advantage.
 Medicare Part D is used for prescription drug coverage.

 Medicare does not cover 100% of your healthcare costs.
-Health Estimates recommends purchasing a Medicare Supplement plan or Medicare Advantage if you have traditional Medicare to offset rising healthcare costs and any gaps in coverage.
+Health Estimates recommends purchasing a Medicare Supplement insurance plan or Medicare Advantage if you have traditional Medicare to offset rising healthcare costs and any gaps in coverage.

 In most cases, an enrollee in Medicare Advantage will have prescription drug coverage (Medicare Part D) included directly through their plan.
 However, certain Medicare plans do not include prescription drug coverage at all.
 An individual in these cases will need a separate Medicare Part D prescription plan if they want prescription coverage.
 There are other major differences between Medicare Supplement plans and Medicare Advantage.

-Medicare Supplement plans are known as Medigap.
+Medicare Supplement insurance plans are known as Medigap.
 Having a Medicare Supplement plan ensures that gaps in medical costs not covered by Medicare Parts A and B will be covered.
 These plans are standardized and offer an array of benefits to help offset your overall healthcare costs.

 To obtain a Medicare Supplement plan, an individual must be enrolled in Medicare Parts A and B. However, Medicare Supplement plans DO NOT provide coverage for services that are not already covered by Medicare Parts A and B. An example would include “non-essential” cosmetic surgeries.